+А В С D Е FX

+62.5 25.0 12.5 0.0 0.0 0.0

 Name of lecturer(s): doc.
 RNDr.
 Ján Soták, DrSc.

-Supervisor(s): Person responsible for the delivery, development and quality of the study programme: doc.
-RNDr.
-Pavel Bella, PhD.
+Last modification: 31.08.2022

-Course code: KGE/Ge-

-Course title: Regional Education

-Verification of the degree of acquisition of the relevant knowledge, skills and competences of the student is carried out on the basis of active participation in exercises, visiting lectures and exhibitions in the museum and preparation and presentation of semester work - preparation for class.

-During the semester, the student demonstrates his theoretical knowledge by preparing and presenting seminar exercises on assigned topics.
-At the end of the semester, he demonstrates his competences in a sample presentation of his independent preparation on a specific topic from the local country.
-Subject evaluation: A - 100%-93%, B - 92%-85%, C - 84%-77%, D - 76%-69%, E - 68%-60%, Fx - 59%-0%

-After completing the subject, the student will acquire the following knowledge, skills and competences:

-- knows the theoretical foundations of the conceptual apparatus of regional education, - can define the terms globalization, regionalization, localization, region, local region, regional principle, home, - can apply the regional principle in education (educate and educate through the local region), - understands the meaning and phases of a geographical excursion to the local country, - has complete information about the geographical conditions of the local country, - knows how to work with literature, Internet resources of a geographical and didactic nature - is able to use the high motivational and practical potential of the information obtained in the teaching process in specific topics within various subjects.

-- 1. Regional education and components of education, - 2.
-Regional education, regional identity, regional culture, genius loci, - 3.
-Globalization, regionalization, localization, region, local region, regional principle, home, - 4.
-Geographic knowledge base for regional education and regional identity, - 5.
-Local region, local landscape, micro-regional geography, - 6.
-Activating methods in regional education, - 7.
+University: Catholic Univer sity in Ružomberok Faculty: Faculty of Education on Course code: KGE/Ge- MD103B/22 Course title: Regional Education Type and range of planned Form of instruction: Sem Recommended study rang hours weekly: 1 hour Teaching method: on-site learning activities and teaching methods: inar ge: s per semester: 13 Credits: 2 Working load: 50 hours Recommended semester/tr imester: 2.
+Level of study: II.
+Prerequisities: Requirements for passing t Verification of the degree of the student is carried out of exhibitions in the museum and preparation and presenta During the semester, the presenting seminar exercise competences in a sample pri- local country.
+Subject evalu E - 68%-60%, $Fx - 59%-0%Learning outcomes of the cAfter completing the subject$ the course: of acquisition of the relevant knowledge, skills and competences of n the basis of active participation in exercises, visiting lectures and ation of semester work - preparation for class. student demonstrates his theoretical knowledge by preparing and s on assigned topics.
+At the end of the semester, he demonstrates his esentation of his independent preparation on a specific topic from the ation: A - 100%-93%, B - 92%-85%, C - 84%-77%, D - 76%-69%, 6 competences: knows the theoretical foundations of the conceptual apparatus of regional education, can define the terms globalization, regionalization, localization, region, local region, regional principle, home, can apply the regional principle in education (educate and educate through the local region), understands the meaning and phases of a geographical excursion to the local country, has complete information about the geographical conditions of the local country, knows how to work with literature, Internet resources of a geographical and didactic nature is able to use the high motivational and practical potential of the information obtained in the teaching process in specific topics within various subjects.
+Course contents: 1.
+Regional education and components of education, 2.
+Regional education, regional identity, regional culture, genius loci, 3.
+Globalization, regionalization, localization, region, local region, regional principle, home, 4.
+Geographic knowledge base for regional education and regional identity, 5.
+Local region, local landscape, micro-regional geography, 6.
+Activating methods in regional education, 7.
 Intersubject relationships in the teaching of the local landscape,